 Crimes are generally classified as felonies or misdemeanors.
 Usually, felonies are punished by a sentence of one year or more in prison.
 Misdemeanors are generally punished by less than one year in a county jail.
 Probation is also a possibility.
-Under probation, a person would not serve any time in jail or prison but would report to a probation officer and be supervised in the community while they do such things as report to the probation officer, pay the fines and court costs, compete community service hours, drug testing, attend a counseling or treatment program, etc.
+Under probation, a person would not serve any time in jail or prison but would report to a probation officer and be supervised in the community while they do such things as reporting to the probation officer, paying the fines and court costs, completing community service hours, drug testing, attending a counseling or treatment program, etc.

 The following definitions are provided to explain the criminal justice process:

 Arrest and Booking: This is when a police officer takes you into custody and takes you to jail.
 The process of actually putting you in jail is called booking.

 Initial Appearance or Arraignment: If you are charged with a crime, this will be the first time you go before a judge.
 You will be advised of the charges filed against you, and a bond will be set, which you must arrange to pay before you may be released from jail.
 In some cases, this bond may be an “Own-Recognizance Bond” (OR Bond), which requires no payment of money to a bondsman.
 If you bonded out of jail before arraignment, your bond will generally stay the same unless additional charges are filed, if you have any prior felony convictions or if you have violated the terms and conditions of your bond.
 You also will be told the next time you are to appear in court.